RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/Clustering.md

 The number of clusters was always equal to the number of elements divided by ten.

 As you can see, the memory requirements become unreasonable before the runtime requirements do.
+This is due to the N-by-N matrix being calculated;
+hopefully there is an on-the-fly implementation of this protocol by the time you read this.
+As of now, it looks like you would not want to cluster with much more than 10,000 elements.

 ##Runtime